-Remember to stay calm if you notice that your horse is showing signs of colic.
-Remove the feed, but not the water, from the stall.
-Walking can help prevent injury if your horse is trying to go down and roll, but remember to first consider your safety as well as that of the horse.
-If the horse is in too much pain and cannot be safely walked, leave them in the stall until your veterinarian arrives.
-Call your veterinarian as soon as you notice a problem.
-Take the horse's heart rate, respiratory rate, and temperature before the vet arrives.
-Evaluate your horse's gum color and moisture.
-It is important to have the horse's previous medical and diet histories available.
-Have there been any changes in the horse's routine?
-This information will be helpful for the veterinarian evaluating the horse.
+- Walking can help prevent injury if your horse is trying to go down and roll, but remember to first consider your safety as well as that of the horse.
+If the horse is too painful and cannot be safely walked, leave them in the stall until your veterinarian arrives.

-- Do not try to pass a tube or force feed mineral oil.
-Mineral oil in the lungs can result in a fatal pneumonitis.
+- Do not try to pass a nasogastric tube or force feed mineral oil.
+Mineral oil in the lungs can result in a fatal pneumonia.
 It is also not advisable to insert a hose or anything rectally into a horse to give an enema.

 Prevention of Colic

 Unfortunately, there are not many absolutes when it comes to the complete prevention of colic.
 However, good management and routine health care can certainly help reduce the incidence of colic in any horse or herd.
-Establishment of a set routine, regular exercise and/or turnout, and a high quality forage diet are all important management steps.
-Any concentrate feed should ideally be divided into two or three feedings, and grain based feeds should be limited when possible.
+Establishment of a set routine, regular exercise and/or turnout, and a high-quality forage diet are all important management steps.
+Any concentrate feed should ideally be divided into two or three feedings, and grain-based feeds should be limited when possible.
 Horses should have annual dental care, and older horses may need dental evaluations every 6 months.
 Routine fecal examination and deworming for tapeworms are also critical for good herd health.

-AEP Horse Owner's Information Home Page: https://aaep.org/horse-owners
+AAEP Horse Owner's Information Home Page: https://aaep.org/horse-owners

 USDA APHIS.
-Incidence of Colic in U.S. Horses. http://www.aphis.usda.gov/animal_health/nahms/equine/downloads/equine98/Equine98_is_Colic.pdf
+Incidence of Colic in U.S. Horses.
+October 2001; https://www.aphis.usda.gov/animal_health/nahms/equine/downloads/equine98/Equine98_is_Colic.pdf